ericholscher/ericholscher.com/site/blog/2013/dec/23/read-the-docs-2013-stats.rst

 ================================

 2013 has been a big year for `Read the Docs`_.
-Our mission is to make documentation hosting easier and better, with the overall goal of increasing the quality of documentation in the programming world.
+Our mission is to make documentation hosting easier, with the overall goal of increasing the quality of documentation in the programming world.
 I believe that we have been doing good work towards that goal, and I want to share some numbers to reflect our progress.